Blog

 Given this shift, today’s ESG challenges need a collective response — from companies, the public and the government.

-At Modern Governance Summit 2022 (MGS), a panel of climate, diversity and policy experts discussed the growing importance of ESG and how organizations can prioritize ESG issues to set the stage for long-term success.
+At Modern Governance Summit 2022 (MGS), now known as Elevate, a panel of climate, diversity and policy experts discussed the growing importance of ESG and how organizations can prioritize ESG issues to set the stage for long-term success.

 The Role of the Board